-143AE Interfering with public transport infrastructure, service, vehicle or equipment interfere with means damage, deface or otherwise improperly interfere with vehicle includes the vehicle's equipment.
+143AE Interfering with public transport infrastructure, service, vehicle or equipment interfere with means damage, deface or otherwise improperly interfere with.

-- (1) A person must not wilfully and unlawfully interfere with public transport infrastructure or a public passenger service, public passenger vehicle or service equipment. - Maximum penalty-40 penalty units or 6 months imprisonment. - (2) In this section-
+(1) A person must not wilfully and unlawfully interfere with public transport infrastructure or a public passenger service, public passenger vehicle or service equipment.

+Maximum penalty-40 penalty units or 6 months imprisonment.